GerritCodeReview/plugins_lfs/src/main/resources/Documentation/rest-api.md

 ### <a id="lfs-global-config-input"></a>LfsGlobalConfigInput

-The `LfsGlobalConfigInput` entity describes the global settings for LFS.
+The `LfsGlobalConfigInput` entity describes the global configuration to set for LFS.

 * _namespaces_: Configured namespaces as a map of [LfsProjectConfigInfo] (#lfs-project-config-info) entities.